vinayakpatil1994/helloworld/README.md

 2. Backend
   - Backend is in nodeJs
   - Jwt authentication with mysql as a database
-  - More detail are present in the jwtAuth folder
+  - More details are in the jwtAuth folder